Geoffrey2002/Geoffrey2002/README.md

 Hi 👋 My name is Geoffrey Mwangi
 ================================

-React Developer
+Front-End Developer
 ---------------

 I've been learning to code for 2 years after switching careers.
-I started with HTML, CSS, Javascript, Tailwind, and React.
+I started with HTML, CSS, Javascript, Tailwind, React, and Flutter.

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [gmwangi3174@gmail.com](mailto:gmwangi3174@gmail.com)